 The University of Notre Dame Sports Medicine Department recognizes the value of second opinions for injured or ill varsity athletes.
 The University will pay for this second opinion only if the following conditions are met:

-- Prior approval should be obtained from one of the directors of Sports Medicine (Dr. Moriarity or Dr. W. Yergler) or from the Head Athletic Trainer/Physical Therapist, Jim Russ.
+- Prior approval should be obtained from the Head Athletic Trainer Rob Hunt.
 Requests must include the physician’s name, specialty, location, and other pertinent information as needed;

 - Specific diagnostic testing over and above routine laboratory tests or office X-rays must be approved by the Sports Medicine staff before such testing takes place;

 - The varsity athlete is requested to forward all results of a second opinion evaluation to the Sports Medicine staff;

 - Results of a second opinion examination will be reviewed by the Sports Medicine staff along with recommendations for further treatment and care.
 Final decisions regarding care and suitability to return to competition and practice will be the responsibility of the Notre Dame Sports Medicine staff;

 - Requests for payment for surgeries performed by physicians not referred by the Sports Medicine staff must be reviewed on an individual basis prior to the surgery or procedure being performed;

 - In cases where there is a discrepancy of opinion between the Sports Medicine staff and a consulting physician, a third opinion may be requested.
 In such a case, the third consultant will be chosen by the Sports Medicine staff (in agreement with the athlete) at University expense from a group of prominent, nationally recognized sports medicine experts.
 The results of this evaluation, along with recommendations for care and treatment, will be reviewed by the Sports Medicine staff.
 Decisions regarding return to competition and practice remain solely with the Sports Medicine staff.